The Best 5-Day Ring Road Itinerary

-Iceland’s ring road is readymade for epic road trips.
-And while we always recommend taking your time while travelling, we also understand not everyone can be here for two weeks.
-For those campers who are keen to zip around the ring road in 5 days, we’ve got you covered.
+Iceland’s ring road is ready-made for epic road trips.
+And while we always recommend taking your time while traveling, we also understand not everyone can be here for two weeks.
+For those campers who are keen to zip around the ring road in Iceland in 5 days, we’ve got you covered.
 This itinerary around route 1 will have you around the island and back in Reykjavik in no time at all – without missing any highlights along the way.

 Day 1: Golden Circle and Vik

 Highlights: Thingvellir, Geysir, Gullfoss, Seljalandsfoss, Skogafoss, Reynisfjara Black Sand Beach.

 After picking up your camper (we’ll hustle you out of the office quick-smart) it’s time to discover Iceland’s Golden Circle.
 There’s no escaping this well-trodden tourist route, made up of Thingvellir National Park, the explosive Geysir, and waterfall Gullfoss.
 It’s busy with day-trippers from Reykjavik, but a great introduction to Iceland’s natural wonders nonetheless.
 In half a day you can tick off three boxes: a bit of history, a bit of geothermal activity, and your first stupendous Icelandic waterfall.

 We’ve got no time to lose, so after you’ve had your fill of the different views of Gullfoss it’s time to link up with the ring road.
 Drive south through the knot of roads and rivers, and then turn east on the ring road towards Vik (our campsite for the night).

 On the way make sure to stop off at Seljalandsfoss and Skogafoss, two gorgeous waterfalls tumbling off the highland shelf.
 Right before you reach Vik, you’ll also see the turn-off to Reynisfjara, Iceland’s most famous black sand beach.